FAI Intermediate Cup: League of Ireland

 In addition to being the inaugural winners, Drumcondra were also the first of several future League of Ireland clubs to win the FAI Intermediate Cup.
 Cork Bohemians, Sligo Rovers, Longford Town, UCD, Cobh Ramblers, St Patricks Athletic, Albert Rovers, Bray Wanderers, Home Farm and Cork Hibernians, playing as AOH, all subsequently won the cup before joining the national league.
 Athlone Town were also finalists on one occasion.
 Jacobs, St. James's Gate and Transport all won the cup after leaving the League of Ireland.
 With five wins, Longford Town were the competitions most successful club until Bluebell United equalled their record in 1999–2000 and Avondale United surpassed it in 2013–14.
 The reserve teams of League of Ireland clubs have also won the cup on several occasions.
 These include Bohemians, Shelbourne, Drumcondra and St Patrick's Athletic.
 Limerick B and UCD Reserves were also runners up.

 2000s and 2010s

-During the 2000s and 2010s Avondale United and Crumlin United have been the cup's most successful clubs.
+During the late 2000s and 2010s Avondale United and Crumlin United were the cup's most successful clubs.
 In 2013–14 Avondale United became only the second club after Distillery to win the cup four times in a row.
 In 2012 the FAI introduced a new cup, the Tom Hand Memorial Cup, which saw the winners of the FAI Intermediate Cup play off against the winners of the FAI Junior Cup.
 Avondale United won the inaugural match, defeating Sheriff Y.C.
 2–1 at the AUL Complex.

 In 2014 it was announced that future finals would be hosted at the Aviva Stadium.
 The 2014–15 and 2015–16 finals were both played as double headers along with the FAI Junior Cup finals.